dotnet/AspNetCore.Docs/aspnet/web-forms/overview/deployment/advanced-enterprise-web-deployment/customizing-database-deployments-for-multiple-environments.md

 > This topic describes how to tailor the properties of a database to specific target environments as part of the deployment process.
 >
 > > [!NOTE]
-> > The topic assumes that you&#x27;re deploying a Visual Studio 2010 database project using MSBuild.exe and VSDBCMD.exe.
+> > The topic assumes that you're deploying a Visual Studio 2010 database project using MSBuild.exe and VSDBCMD.exe.
 For more information on why you might choose this approach, see [Web Deployment in the Enterprise](../web-deployment-in-the-enterprise/web-deployment-in-the-enterprise.md) and [Deploying Database Projects](../web-deployment-in-the-enterprise/deploying-database-projects.md).
 >
 >
-> When you deploy a database project to multiple destinations, you&#x27;ll often want to customize the database deployment properties for each target environment.
-For example, in test environments you&#x27;d typically recreate the database on every deployment, whereas in staging or production environments you&#x27;d be a lot more likely to make incremental updates to preserve your data.
+> When you deploy a database project to multiple destinations, you'll often want to customize the database deployment properties for each target environment.
+For example, in test environments you'd typically recreate the database on every deployment, whereas in staging or production environments you'd be a lot more likely to make incremental updates to preserve your data.
 >
 > In a Visual Studio 2010 database project, deployment settings are contained within a deployment configuration (.sqldeployment) file.
 This topic will show you how to create environment-specific deployment configuration files and specify the one you want to use as a VSDBCMD parameter.